Mira Szászy: Personal life

 Szászy was born in Waihopo, Northland, in 1921, of Ngāti Kurī, Te Rarawa, and Te Aupōuri descent.
 Her parents were Lovro Petricevich, a Dalmatian gum digger, and Makareta Raharuhi.

 She married Albert Szászy, an Aucklander of Hungarian heritage in 1956; they had two sons, Philip and Mark.

 Death

 Szászy died at home in Ngataki, aged 80, in 2001.

 Legacy

 The Mira Szászy Research Centre was established by the University of Auckland Business School in 1998 in honour of Szászy's achievements; the centre is New Zealand's first dedicated Māori and Pacific research facility in business and economics.
 The Dame Mira Szászy Māori Alumni Award recognises "outstanding achievement by graduates of the University of Auckland Business School, and excellence in iwi and business endeavours nationwide and internationally."
+As of 2024, the director of the centre is Maree Roche.
 In 2017, Szászy was selected as one of the Royal Society Te Apārangi's "150 women in 150 words", celebrating the contributions of women to knowledge in New Zealand.